AbazaSeif/btc-markets/README.md

 # BTC Market Data

-Simple PHP aggregator for Bitcoin market data from the Australian [btcmarkets.net](https://btcmarkets.net/) Bitcoin exchange.
+Simple PHP aggregator for cyptocurrency market data from the Australian [btcmarkets.net](https://btcmarkets.net/) Bitcoin exchange.

 # Why would I want this?
-This application can be used to collect market data for trend analysis or maybe you just want an easy way to find out current price of Bitcoin in AUD.
+This application can be used to collect market data for trend analysis or maybe you just want an easy way to find out current price of Bitcoin and other traded currencys on BTCmarkets.net in AUD.

 # Application Setup: